Lifeng-Liang/DbEntry/doc/en/DataAccess/SQLStatement.md

     );
 ````

-The type of parameter doesn¡¯t need to specify, but if we want, we can specify it as well.
+The type of parameter doesn't need to specify, but if we want, we can specify it as well.
 The default direction of parameter is IN.
 We can specify it as OUT or RETURN too:

 ````c#
 SqlStatement Sql = new SqlStatement("llf_GetOutParam",